Four steps to password freedom

 Start mitigating password usages based on the workflows of your targeted personas.
 Document the mitigation as a solution to your scenario.
 Don't worry about the implementation details for the solution.
-A overview of the changes needed to reduce the password usages is all you need.
-If there are technical changes needed either infrastructure or code changes-- the exact details will likely be included in the project documentation.
+An overview of the changes needed to reduce the password usages is all you need.
+If there are technical changes needed, either infrastructure or code changes, the exact details will likely be included in the project documentation.
 However your organization tracks projects, create a new project in that system.
 Associate your scenario to that project and start the processes needed to get that project funded.

-Mitigating password usage with applications is one or the more challenging obstacle in the journey to password-less.
+Mitigating password usage with applications is one of the more challenging obstacles in the passwordless journey.
 If your organization develops the application, then you are in better shape the common-off-the-shelf software (COTS).

 Repeat until all user password usage is mitigated

 Some or all of your mitigations are in place.
-You need to validate your solutions have solved their problem statements.
+You need to validate that your solutions have solved their problem statements.
 This is where you rely on your test users.
 You want to keep a good portion of your first test users, but this is a good opportunity to replace a few or add a few.
 Survey test users workflow for password usage.
-If all goes well, you have closed most or all the gaps.
+If all goes well, you have closed most or all of the gaps.
 A few are likely to remain.
 Evaluate your solutions and what went wrong, change your solution as needed until you reach a solution that removes your user's need to type a password.
-If your stuck, others might be too.
-Use the forums from various sources or your network of IT colleague to describe your problem and see how others are solving it.
-If your out of options, contact Microsoft for assistance.
+If you are stuck, others might be too.
+Use the forums from various sources or your network of IT colleagues to describe your problem and see how others are solving it.
+If you are out of options, contact Microsoft for assistance.

-You believe you have mitigates all the password usage for the targeted work persona.
-Now comes the true test-- configure Windows so the user cannot use a password.
+You believe you have mitigated all the password usage for the targeted work persona.
+Now comes the true test - configure Windows so the user cannot use a password.